sharinglaw.net

 Lengthy website lists many programs of assistance to those with MS as well as the usual host of links, fundraising events, and information abou the disease

-CT Tourette Syndrome Association
+CT Chapter, Tourette Association of America

 Fellowship Place (New Haven)